s3git/s3git/README.md

 s3git is a simple CLI tool that allows you to create a *distributed*, *decentralized* and *versioned* repository.
 It scales limitlessly to 100s of millions of files and PBs of storage and stores your data safely in S3.
 Yet huge repos can be cloned on the SSD of your laptop for making local changes, committing and pushing back.

 Exactly like git, s3git does not require any server-side components, just download and run the executable.
-It is based on a golang package [s3git-go](s3git-go) that can be used from other applications as well.
+It imports the golang package [s3git-go](s3git-go) that can be used from other applications as well.

 Download binaries
 -----------------